Nottingham-CTU/amazon_extractor/README.md

 Application to extract and collate amazon voucher URLs in a CSV file, from individual emails exported from Outlook.
-Supports old and new Outlook for Windows, and new Outlook for Mac.
+Supports old and new Outlook for Windows, ~~and new Outlook for Mac~~.

 # User instructions
 1. Download the latest version of extract_links.exe from the releases page: https://github.com/Nottingham-CTU/amazon_extractor/releases